cyrillos/tarantool-ref/source/relay.rst

             engine_join_xc(&ctx, &relay->stream);

-The ``relay_send_initial_join_row`` creates new relay structure then prepares datat to be sent to the remote replica.
+The ``relay_send_initial_join_row`` creates new relay structure then prepares data to be sent to the remote replica.
 First we get a read view from engine, then check that there is rollback in progress in WAL engine and fetch the latest vclock from it.
 Then we encode the tuples which are matched the WAL record and send them out to remote replica.